brett8883/DJI_Super-Patcher/readme.md

 - ***Inspire 2*** running a 100% stock version of the V01.02.0200 firmware.

 The purpose of this project is to liberate DJI aircraft from the limitations imposed by DJI.
-DJI Super-Patcher allows new features/abilities, unlock arbutrary limitations, and DJI aircraft to be customized far beyond what is allowed by the factory firmware.
+DJI Super-Patcher allows new features/abilities, unlocks arbutrary limitations, and allows DJI aircraft to be customized far beyond what is allowed by the factory firmware.

 Super-Patcher works differently than other methods for unlocking firmware.
 It is not a modification that mixes old firmware with new firmware.
+Super-Patchers patches the flight controller module that is already installed on your aircraft.
 This ability to patch the actual firmware itself means that new capabilities are unlocked.
 Super-Patcher has been tested and verified.
 You can trust that it has been proven but you still use at your own risk.

 While Super-Patcher removes the default altitude and GeoZone limitation it is solely the resposibility of the pilot to ensure local laws and regulations are adhered to just like anyother aircraft.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=rFrQ52m8bos
 " target="_blank"><img src="https://raw.githubusercontent.com/brett8883/DJI_Super-Patcher/photos/sp2.0DigDat0.PNG"